Kevin Credo

 * ** It’s showtime, magical girl.** *

-A full-length illustrated novel under premium publication with Tapas Media, Inc., spanning 50 chapters and over 107k words.
-Serialization beginning in July 2021.
+A full-length illustrated novel under premium publication with Tapas Media, Inc., spanning 50 chapters and roughly 107k words.

 "Louisiana Fairytale" (2020)